MikhadziukAliaksei/Logcast-media-api/README.md

 ### DOs and DONTs
 * Feel free to use any third party libraries (nuget or npm) you see fitting.
 * Dont go all the way implementing everything production-ready.
 A nice proof of concept of the above task is enough as long you are ready to discuss possible improvements and/or alternative solutions.

+### Description
+Azureti Blob Storage, an emulator for local development, was used to save the audio files.
+In my opinion this is the best way to store a large number of files and access them quickly.
+All images: MSSQL and Azureti added to docker-compose.

+Follow these steps to start your project:
+1. Up the containers docker-compose up
+2. Add migrations

+After that the application can be used.

+I used the music-metadata-browse library to get the metadata.
+This will get all the available tags and data for the uploaded track.